serenity-is/docs/services/service_endpoints.md

 Here we see that this action takes a IDbConnection parameter.
 You can't send a IDbConnection to an MVC action from client side.
 So who creates this connection?

 Remember that our controller derives from ServiceEndpoint?
 So ServiceEndpoint understands that our action requires a connection.
-It checks [ConnectionKey] attribute to determine connection key, creates a connection using *SqlConnections.NewByKey()*, executes our action with this connection, and when action ends executing, closes the connection.
+It checks [ConnectionKey] attribute on top of controller class to determine connection key, creates a connection using *SqlConnections.NewByKey()*, executes our action with this connection, and when action ends executing, closes the connection.

 You'd be able to remove this connection parameter from the action and create it manually: